morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 If you are unable to find an adapter based on Mediatek chipsets, then I recommend adapters based on these chipsets (in order):  8812bu and  8811cu.
 I currently recommend you AVOID adapters based on the Realtek 8814au, 8832au and 8852au chipsets as the drivers are not good and I also recommend you AVOID adapters that are multi-state, and multi-function (wifi and bt).

 Note: The below sections provide links to drivers and a lot of information.
-Ten total chipsets are supported with the listed five drivers.
+Twelve (12) total chipsets are supported with the listed drivers.

 -----

 Recent changes:

-- 2023-07-31 - added new driver for the rtl8852bu and rtl8832bu chipsets
+- 2023-07-31 - added new driver for the rtl8832bu and rtl8852bu chipsets
 - 2023-02-01 - moved 88x2bu higher in the list due to recent improvements
 - 2023-01-31 - add new version of driver for the rtl8811cu, rtl8821cu, rtl8821cuh and rtl8731au chipsets (MU-MIMO support)
 - 2023-01-30 - add MU-MIMO support for rtl88x2bu driver (new capability)